James O'Brien 10am - 1pm

 However, pharmaceutical company Oxford-AstraZeneca have begun vaccine trials with children and the vaccine in hope they can also get the immunisation.

 Results are expected to be presented to ministers around June/July which will impact the decision on whether children will get the Covid jab.

 Covid-19 vaccine and children: What research is being carried out?

-Due to take place later in February, around 300 volunteers will have the first dose with researchers evaluating their immune response to the vaccination.
+Around 300 volunteers will have the first dose with researchers evaluating their immune response to the vaccination.